-Of course, a visit to one of Hamburg’s museums involves looking at the valuable and rare old pieces on display in our magnificent buildings, but there are more than just museums here!
+Of course, a visit to one of Hamburg’s museums involves looking atthe valuable andrare old pieces on display in our magnificent buildings, but there are more than just museums here!
 You’ll also find a number of smaller, owner-operated galleries, as well as contemporary art, pop up installations in the city centre’s most beautiful spots, street art that adds pizzazz and colour to the walls of buildings and collections aimed specifically at the littlest visitors.

 Hamburg is a city of museums, in which many impressive collections can be found that tell stories and recount our history vividly.
-The art museums, five of which have joined together to form the Kunstmeile Hamburg, can be considered the heart of the museum district.
+The art museums, six of which have joined together to form the Kunstmeile Hamburg, can be considered the heart of the museum district.
 The Hamburger Kunsthalle, one of Germany’s most important art museums, has an extensive collection that ranges from the Middle Ages to the present day.
 It is also the ‘home’ of Caspar David Friedrich’s iconic painting Wanderer Above the Sea of Fog.
 In addition, the Deichtorhallen not only showcase contemporary art and photography, the buildings themselves are also impressive to look at thanks to their open steel and glass architecture.

 The Museum of Hamburg History is proud to be able to trace Hamburg’s journey from being a small and humble settlement to becoming the gateway to the world.
 Of course, there is a lot to tell, which has made the establishment one of Europe’s largest museums of urban history.
 The museum is currently being modernised and is closed; the special exhibition, library, gastronomy and museum shop continue to welcome visitors.
 The reopening is planned for 2027.